Optimal Sharing Rule for a Household with a Portfolio Management Problem: Solution to the problem

-A triplet of financial strategies $(\pione(a_1)$, $\pitwo(a_2)$, $\pithree(a_3))$ corresponds to the agents' wealth processes.
-It is provided in next section with Proposition \ref{PropCx}.
-By linearity we are able to define the total portfolio $\ppi$ and total wealth process $\X$ by
+Our main result is twofold.
+First, we assert that the aggregate problem can be divided in sub-problems.
+Notice that a triplet of financial strategies $(\pione(x_1)$, $\pitwo(x_2)$, $\pithree(x_3))$ corresponds to the household aggregate strategy, Each corresponds to a wealth process, see Section \ref{sec:martingale} above.
+Linearity makes it possible to define the total portfolio $\ppi$ and the aggregate wealth process $\X$ by

-We now turn to the main result, i.e., the additivity of sub-problems allowing to find the initial allocations for Theorem \ref{optimal_processes}.